Developmental Editor and Editorial Partner

 In-depth written feedback: Send pages whenever you’re ready.
 I’ll provide deep, thoughtful guidance that helps you see both what’s working and what your project needs next.

-A framework that fits real writing: You’ll learn to work through your project using my core | container | experiment method—a repeatable process for clarifying your ideas, defining your structure, and sustaining momentum.
+A framework that fits real writing: A repeatable process for clarifying your ideas, defining your structure, and sustaining momentum.

 Momentum without pressure: No fixed word counts.
 No guilt.
 Instead of hustling to meet deadlines, you’ll find a steady rhythm that honors both your energy and your curiosity.

-Support for the long haul: Most clients work with me for at least a year, long enough to develop a strong, coherent draft and a deeper understanding of their own creative process.
+Long-term support: Most clients work with me for at least a year, long enough to develop a strong, coherent draft and a deeper understanding of their own creative process.

 This program is right for you if